Teacher Survives Myocarditis

 Despite continued treatment for my allergic reaction, my health continued to deteriorate.
 I was in cardiogenic shock and an echocardiogram revealed I was in bi-ventricular failure with an ejection fraction of less than 10% (normal is 55-65%).
-My interventional cardiologist Dr. Nader Makki inserted the Impella RP® and Impella CP® to allow my heart to rest.
+My interventional cardiologist Dr. Nader Makki inserted the Impella RP® and Impella CP® heart pumps to allow my heart to rest.
 While on support, I was diagnosed with myocarditis.
-After three days of support and antibiotics, physicians weaned and explanted the Impella RP.
-Two days later, my heart had made a full recovery and physicians explanted the Impella CP.
-After completing nearly two weeks in rehab, I returned home with my native heart.
+After three days of support, physicians removed Impella RP.
+Two days later, my heart had made a full recovery and physicians removed Impella CP.
+After completing nearly two weeks in rehab, I returned home with a healthy heart.

 Today, I am student teaching while completing my bachelor’s degree in early childhood education.
 I am so thankful to the amazing staff at Tucson Medical Center, as well as my family for all their support.